Nature’s candy, fresh pineapple satisfies even the strongest sweet craving.

 Known for its exceptional nutrients and abundant flavor, kale is one of the healthiest vegetables on the planet.
 A single cup contains a generous dose of calcium and antioxidants vitamins A, C and K. It’s also a good source of minerals copper, potassium, iron, manganese and phosphorus.
 And the best part?
 It makes soups, pastas and salads sing!
 Boil, sauté, simmer, or make a batch of baked kale chips.
 The possibilities are delicious.

-Create a delicious omelet, salad or soup, or serve it alongside your favorite entrée.
-It can be perfectly paired with fish, chicken, pork or steak – take your pick!
+A low-calorie source of folic acid and potassium, asparagus is one of the most versatile veggies.
+Add it to pizza, create a delicious omelet, salad or soup, or serve alongside your favorite entrée.
+It can be steamed, boiled, roasted, grilled and paired with fish, chicken, pork or steak – take your pick!

 1/4 c butter